Chhani Bari: Location

 The village is located on the Bhadra-Mandi Adampur route in the Hanumangarh district of Rajasthan state in India.
 Chhani Bari is situated at a distance of about 18.7 km from its mandal headquarters Bhadra, 148 km from the district headquarters of Hanumangarh and 336 km away from the state capital of Jaipur.

 Villages

-Some neighbouring villages include; Janana, Jhansal, Biran, Sherda, Bhirani, Sherpura, Chuli kalan, Ninan, Sagra, Ramgadhiya, Swai chhani, Bharun chhani, Garhi Chhani, Bhadra, Ajeet Pura, Mehrana and Ber.
+Some neighbouring villages include; Janana, Jhansal, Biran, Sherda, Bhirani, Sherpura, Chuli kalan, Ninan, Sagra, Ramgadhiya, Swai chhani, Bharun chhani,Ber Garhi Chhani, Bhadra, Ajeet Pura, Mehrana and Ber.